PINTO0309/onnx2tf/README.md

 Notes:
 - `Einsum` is now treated as `builtin_supported` when it matches builtin constraints; unsupported `Einsum` patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
+- `QLinearConv` is treated as `builtin_supported` for regular/depthwise patterns; unsupported grouped patterns may still fallback to `CUSTOM` when custom-op mode is enabled.

 ### tf_converter vs flatbuffer_direct (operational differences)